 Visitors don’t see behind the scenes at the zoo – the solitary confinement, indoor rooms that house animals due to weather extremes, the use of bullhooks and electric shock for training, and the lack of exercise the animals endure.
 They don’t see it but it exists.

 Building rides and concession stands and selling stuffed animals and tickets for people to gawk at imprisoned animals has done nothing to stop the world’s massive decline in biodiversity.
 Chaining, confining, beating, depriving animals of their natural instincts, and separating them from their families does not repopulate them.
 Sodomizing elephants with hooks and beating them with wood sticks, starving zebras to death, and killing pandas with rat poison doesn’t save the species.
 If this is the zookeepers’ idea of saving endangered populations, hide your children.
-If you want to show your compassion for animals, support real conservation efforts in the wild such as the Amboseli Elephant Research Project which has saved thousands of elephants’ lives.
-Instead of spending your money at the zoo, donate it to wild animal conservation helping to fund anti-poaching efforts, creating protected reserves, and supporting organizations that work to create laws to protect animals.
+If you want to show your compassion for animals, support real conservation efforts in the wild such as the Amboseli Elephant Research Project which has saved thousands of elephants’ lives or an anti-poaching organization like Burn the Ivory.
+Instead of spending your money at the zoo, donate it to wild animal conservation helping to create protected reserves, and support organizations that work to create laws to protect animals.
 If the zoo isn’t right for your dog or cat, it’s not right for any animals.
 Animals belong in the wild, not the zoo.